erikoest/symath/README.md

 # Sy

-Symbolic math library for Ruby.
-This gem is only intended as a coding excercise.
+Rudimentary symbolic math library for Ruby.
+Caveat: This gem is mainly intended as a coding excercise.
+The current state of the project is 'under construction'.
+There are currently too many bugs to list, and many of the operations behave strangely.

 # Installation